tylim88/FirelordJSDoc/docs/highlights/update.md

 The reason is simple: usability.

-If FirelordJS allow only dot notation form, then developers have to flatten the object every time he use update API.
-Developers with normal object all the time, not flatten object, so it is better to keep the nested form for common use cases.
+If FirelordJS allows only dot notation form, then developers have to flatten the object every time he use the update API.
+Developers deal with normal object all the time, not flatten object, so it is better to keep the nested form for common use cases.